tomasgil123/brand-caffeine-ws-saas/dashboard/prompts.md

     - If “Best value” is higher than “client value”, tell {brand} to try to get to “client value” plus “Best value 50%”

 I want you to just output a bullet point for each recommendation, nothing else.
 Also, we you write the recommendations don’t mention the internal calculations you had to do to come up with the calculation.

+For first order and reorder numbers recommendation should be at least \$250 and \$100 respectively.
+Don't mention higher values.

+Always use round numbers for the recommendations.

+Remember adding the symbol $ before first order and reorder numbers.

+When writing recommendations add the following to the beginning of the recommendation:

+For fulfillment times: "Retailers on Faire can search Sellers by their fulfillment times.
+If yours is too long, you may be getting overlooked."
+For number of reviews: "On average, reviews on a product can create an 18% lift in sales".
+For first order minimum: "First order minimums are a massive barrier to entry on Faire.
+Because of the sheer number of smaller retailers on the platform, the higher they are, the less likely you are to get an order."
+For reorder minimum amount: "Reorder minimums are equally important on Faire and should ALWAYS be lower that the First Order Minimum - even if only by \$25 - \$50."

 Make sure the title of each point is in bold.